novelt/building-aggregation-tool/README.md

 In step 1, the code will check the inputs and tell you what you need to do.

-This will involve putting files in the <repo>/modules/BLDG_AGG or BLDG_CHCEK/input/<3 letter iso code in upper case>
+This will involve putting files in the <repo>/modules/BLDG_AGG/input/<3 letter iso code in upper case>

 For example, the Nigeria input files would go in